Dear Teri —

 You’re about to turn 13 without your best friends . . .

-Much to your dismay, all three of them transferred to another school — a “better” school just outside the neighborhood.
-You were given the same opportunity; however, you refused it . . . thinking it unjust for those so-called adults to attempt to bus all the “bright” students to the nearest charter school . . .
-(What was that about?!)
+Much to your dismay, all three of them transferred to another school — a better school just outside the neighborhood.
+You were given the same opportunity; however, you refused it . . . thinking it unjust for those so-called adults to attempt to bus all the bright students from your traditional public school to the nearest charter school.
+(Yeah, what was that about?!)

 Sadly, I can’t remember how you’ll celebrate your thirteenth birthday, but it most certainly will not include your beloved friends . . .
-Although they’re close — merely a phone call and a short drive away — it seems as if they’re pretty much long gone.
+Although they’re close — merely a phone call and a short drive away from your place and grandma’s — it’s safe to say that they’re pretty much long gone.

-But you know what?
+But you know what, Teri?
 Once upon a time, you didn’t know what it was like to have a consistent group of friends . . .
-For unknown reasons, you struggled to maintain just one; and most days, you could only dream about friendships where time and distance did not exist and where no subject was off limits.
+For a number of unknown reasons, you struggled to maintain just one; and most days, you could only dream about friendships where time and distance did not exist and where no subject was off limits.
 (Think Now and Then, which you’ve seen at least a hundred times.)

 Regardless of the circumstances, try to be the friend you would like to have someday . . .
 You’re all you’ve got right now, so take care.
 Enjoy your birthday.

 It’s been another defining year for me in the friendship department.
 Last year, I shared a few of my thoughts on friendship and they most certainly still apply.
 Here are a few more worth noting . . .